ddan0421/House-Price-Prediction/README.md

 2️⃣ Validation Set (20% of original train data, ~292 records)

-✔ Evaluate all trained models using RMSE.
+✔ Evaluate all trained models using RMSE between the logarithm of the predicted value and the logarithm of the observed sales price.

 ✔ Select the best model based on performance.

 3️⃣ Test Set (Completely separate, unseen data)

-✔ Final evaluation using RMSE.
+✔ Final evaluation using RMSE between the logarithm of the predicted value and the logarithm of the observed sales price.

 ✔ Report the final performance of the selected model.